 Location: Southern and Northeastern United States

 On a recent trip home to Baton Rouge, I stumbled into this store called Nadeau, drawn in by the colorful furniture in the window.
-I was surprised to see so many affordable and gorgeous pieces of furniture and excited to learn that they have a store near me in New York City (and several other cities across the U.S.)
+I was surprised to see so many affordable and gorgeous pieces of furniture and excited to learn that they have a store where I used to live in New York City (and several other cities across the U.S.)

-Big Lots has 1,400 stores nationwide.
+Big Lots! has 1,493 stores nationwide.
 They’re a closeout retailer, which means they resell items that other stores weren’t able to get off the shelf.
 In addition to having an array of household goods, they also sell furniture.